fkl28f/secwiki/linux-cheat-sheet.md

 grep -ri "word" .    // case-insensitve
 grep -r "word" .    // case-nsensitve
 grep -rl "foo" *    The following will instead only output only filename, without the matching line

+## Backup / Sync Files
+**Syncs all files and deletes deleted folder/files in source / Syncs also if files already exist** rsync -avh --progress --delete "/path/to/source" "/path/to/destination"

+**Syncs all files and deletes deleted folder/files in source / Sync only the files which are not yet present in target** rsync -tvhr -P --delete "/source/folder "/destination/folder"

+> --dry-run
+> --ignore-existing  -  skip updating files that exist on receiver
+> --update - This forces rsync to skip any files which exist on the destination and have a modified time that is newer than the source file.
+(If an existing destination file has a modification time equal to the source file's, it will be updated if the sizes are different.)
+{.is-info}